Haselnussbomber/MogMogCheck/README.md

-**MogMogCheck** is small plugin that lists items from the Moogle Treasure Trove (in German called Mog Mog Kollektion), their collection status and checkmarks to track how many tomestones are needed.
+**MogMogCheck** is a small plugin to assist you in tracking the rewards of the Moogle Treasure Trove event (called Mog Mog Kollektion in German, hence the name).
+It lists the items, their collection status and their price.
+You can also check the boxes to keep track of how many Tomestones you need at the top.

 Open with `/mogmog`.